 Formative assessment and feedback is key to enhancing student learning.
-While this is an on-going process throughout the semester, LSSU has implemented the use of midterm grades to provide students with a clear picture of their academic progress.
+While this is an ongoing process throughout the semester, LSSU requires faculty submission of midterm grades to provide students with a clear picture of their academic progress.
 In addition, early alert systems that identify students at risk of failure or dropping out are effective strategies to maintain and increase student success and retention.

-Faculty members must submit their midterm grades in Anchor Access: http://my.LSSU.edu.
-Midterm grades may also be calculated and shared with students in a course-specific Moodle gradebook, however, recording them in Anchor Access assures that the student and his/her advisor will have access to all midterm grades.
+Faculty members must submit their midterm grades in Anchor Access: https://my.LSSU.edu.
+Midterm grades may also be calculated and shared with students in a course-specific Moodle gradebook; however, recording them in Anchor Access assures that the student and his/her advisor will have access to all midterm grades.